POC-CAST/poc-cast.github.io/_pages/about.md

   - /about.html
 ---

-**POC-CAST** stands for **Point-Of-Care Combinational Antibiotics Susceptibility Test**.
+**POCKET-CAST** stands for **Point-Of-Care Combinational Antibiotics Susceptibility Test**.
 Point-of-care (POC) testing is the diagnostic testing performed directly at the patient's location rather than in a central or external lab.
 POC tests can be conducted on blood, urine, mucosal swabs, or saliva.
-Our focus on POC-CAST is to revolutionize the personalized medicine paradigm, particularly in the realm of bacterial infections.
+Our focus on POCKET-CAST is to revolutionize the personalized medicine paradigm, particularly in the realm of bacterial infections.

 ## Overview